boomcamp/django-restframework/README.md

 It will generate two tokens which are `refresh` and `token` json encoded values.

-2. Requesting for a new token.
+2. Requesting a new token.

 ```
 url: http://127.0.0.1:8000/api/token/refresh/